Cocoagoat/Nyanpasutats-frontend/README.md

 # Nyanpasutats (nps.moe)

-Nyanpasutats is a website that provides personalized anime recommendations, user affinity comparisons, and seasonal statistics for anime fans.
-Now supports both MyAnimeList and Anilist accounts.
+Nyanpasutats is a website that provides customizable auto-generated infographics, personalized anime recommendations and user affinity comparisons for MyAnimeList and Anilist users.

 Note : The site is now up and available for all to use, but is still a work in progress - bugs and unexpected maintenance periods may occur.